Madison, Tennessee: Location

 Madison is only 8.2 miles north at its closest point to downtown Nashville.
 Ellington Parkway serves as a direct connection from downtown Madison to downtown Nashville with exits to Inglewood and East Nashville.
 Madison is located close to major highways and parkways: 65, 40, 24, Briley and local access roads St. Route 45 (Old Hickory) and Dickerson Road.
 It begins at Briley Parkway and extends to the Hendersonville line in Rivergate, from Dickerson Road to the Cumberland River.

 Madison is one of 14 Community Plan areas in the Metro Nashville-Davidson County area for which zoning and land use planning is done.
 The 2015-updated Community Plan for Madison, an 89-page document adopted by the Metropolitan Planning Commission, was updated in 2015 as part of NashvilleNext's long-term planning.

 Madison has two major centers: Downtown Madison and Rivergate.
 The area between the two centers is called Motor Mile.
 Madison services several surrounding communities: East Nashville, Inglewood, Whites Creek, Joelton, Old Hickory, Hendersonville, Hermitage and more.

 Madison is one of about 26 suburban neighborhoods of Nashville.

 History

-Madison Station post office was opened in 1857, when Madison Station was about eight miles from Nashville proper, roughly half way between Nashville and Goodlettsville.
+Madison Station post office was opened in 1857, when Madison Station was about eight miles from Nashville proper, roughly halfway between Nashville and Goodlettsville.
 In the 20th century, Madison acted as a connecting suburb until being annexed into Nashville in 1963 due to the consolidation with Davidson County.
 Madison funnels traffic to Goodlettsville, Hendersonville, Gallatin, Inglewood, and downtown Nashville.